 - personal preferences

-Treatment options for non-small cell lung cancer include:
+Treatment options for NSCLC include:

-Targeted treatments: These drugs target specific genes or other factors that enhance cancer’s ability to grow.
+- Targeted treatments: These drugs target specific genes or other factors that enhance cancer’s ability to grow.
 Blocking these factors can help stop or delay the growth of some types of cancer.

 - chemotherapy, which is the main treatment